Leitz Colorplan 90mm f/2.5

 - A standard M42 to Sony E mount adapter available on Amazon or eBay

-- A slim M42 to Sony E mount adapter available on Amazon or eBay
+- An ultra-slim M42 to Sony E mount adapter available on Amazon or eBay

 And here is my method for adapting this lens:

-The barrel of the Colorplan lens is wider than a normal 35mm slide projector lens, so it will fit through the outer tube of the M52-M42 focussing helicoid with a lot of space to spare, but not the inner tube.
-But the lens barrel is also so long that even if it did fit through the inner tube is would poke too far out of the back of the lens we're making, so that is a good thing.
-What we need to do it place the Colorplan so the back of the lens rests on the inner tube of the focussing helicoid, and pack the spare space in the outer tube so the lens syas in place securely.
-I found that the cardboard inner from a toilet roll is the perfect kind of cardboard.
-I cut the toilet roll inner lengthways, and then cut it into strips about 25mm wide.
-I needed four of these strips.
+The barrel of the Colorplan lens is wider than a normal 35mm slide projector lens, but it will still fit through the outer tube of the M52-M42 focussing helicoid with a plenty of space to spare, but it won't fit within the inner tube.
+But the lens barrel is also so long that even if it did fit through the inner tube is would poke out of the back of the adapted lens.
+Instead the lens barrel with rest on the inner tube of the focussing helicoid.
+So what we need to do is wrap black electrical around the lens barel so the tape is about 1cm or so from the bottom of the lens and the diameter of the lens is approximately 50.3-50.4mm wide.
+(If you don't have a set of digital callipers to measure the diameter just add and remove layers of tape until you get a snug fit.)

 Now all you have to do is mount your lens on your camera and go out and shoot some photographs!